kwatch/benchmarker/python/README.txt

 .--------------------

-.$$ Python 2.4 support
+.$$ Alternative of with-statement in Python 2.4

 As you know, with-statement is not available in Python 2.4.
-But don't worry, Benchmarker provides a solution.
+But don't worry, Benchmarker provides an alternative way.

 .--------------------
 ## Instead of with-statement,